Toilet Won’t Flush? How to Fix it in Minutes

 toilet-won't-flush

 A toilet flapper is a rubber seal at the bottom of the toilet tank.
-It is sits on the toilet flush valve and is connected to the toilet handle using a lift chain.
+It sits on the toilet flush valve and is connected to the toilet handle using a lift chain.

-During flushing, you pull the toilet handle down, the lift chain lifts the flapper off then water rushes out of the flush valve to the toilet bowl.
+During flushing, you pull the toilet handle down; the lift chain lifts the flapper off then water rushes out of the flush valve to the toilet bowl.
 After flushing, the flapper falls back and makes a watertight seal allowing the tank to fill with water for the next flushing cycle.

 How to Replace a Toilet Flapper

-Before removing the toilet flapper ensure you have turned off the water supply to the toilet and flushed the toilet.
+Before removing the toilet flapper, ensure you have turned off the water supply to the toilet and flushed the toilet.

 4. Lift Chain is Unhooked or Slack